5kW Solar Power Systems

 In today's money, you are looking at $10,000 before STC's.
 The STC (or solar rebate) will give you about $3,500, so that's a total of $6,500 total system cost.

 How long for a 5kW solar power system to pay for itself?

 If you use all the power from the system instead of buying it from the grid, a 5kW system should pay for itself in 5 years.
-If you get finance for the system and the amount you save on your monthly power bill is more that the monthly payment of the loan then your in front from day one! just make sure the solar panels don't blow away in a storm uninsured.
+If you get finance for the system and the amount you save on your monthly power bill is more than the monthly payment of the loan, then you're in front from day one!
+Just make sure the solar panels don't blow away in a storm uninsured.

 Best advice with buying and installing a 5kW solar system:

-1. Use a good Solar Payback Calculator to help you find a system kW size that's right for you and what you expect from solar.
+1. Use an excellent Solar Payback Calculator to help you find a system kW size that's right for you and what you expect from solar.